marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 1. Filter creation

-In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract subject.
+In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract's subject.
 Filter can define what ports and protocols are matched by specyfic rule.

 Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T01"** -> open